-Accommodation Services policy is to welcome feedback regarding perceived problems so that they can be addressed and improvements made.
+Accommodation Services policy is to welcome feedback so that any problems can be addressed and improvements made.
 We seek to reflect a culture in which complaints are regarded as useful in providing information to improve services and enhance the student experience.

 A complaint is an expression of dissatisfaction requiring a response.
 This may relate to the standard of accommodation, maintenance of the accommodation or the service offered by Accommodation Services and staff.